Henry Rodriguez (rodrihe03)

 Rodriguez spent most of 2009 with the Sacramento River Cats, going 2-1 with 4 saves and a 5.77 ERA.
 He struck out an amazing 71 in 43 2/3 IP in his AAA debut but also walked 38.

 He made his major league debut with the A's in the closing days of the 2009 season, pitching an inning in relief against the Texas Rangers on September 21.
 He relieved Jeff Gray to open the 8th with a 8-1 deficit.
 He began by giving up a single to Julio Borbon.
 Elvis Andrus hit into a force, but Rodriguez threw two wild pitches while walking David Murphy.
 He then plunked Marlon Byrd to load the bases.
-Hank Blalock hit into a 2-run error.
+Hank Blalock hit into a two-run error.
 Rodriguez recovered to get Ian Kinsler on a fly, then fanned Nelson Cruz.
 For the 9th, he was replaced by Santiago Casilla.
+He pitched three times in the major leagues that season, with no record and a 2.25 ERA in 4 innings, then made 29 appearances for the A's in 2010.
+He recorded a win with a 4.55 ERA, pitching 27 2/3 innings, during which he struck out 33 batters.
+On December 16th, he was traded to the Washington Nationals with Corey Brown in return for Josh Willingham.